mupif/mupif/doc/source/userman.rst

 represented.
 The metadata can be validated against schema.
 The JSON schema itself is written in JSON.
 The JSON schema standard can be found in [`11 <#2zd1531og9ob>`__].

+Generated documentation of the JSON schemas is in :numref:`sect-schemas-doc`.

 In short, a schema in a Python in represented as a python dictionary, with following keys: *type*, *properties*, and *required*.